bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/h/HeatDissipation_0lf5nUXkv7RfqST9JcFatz/Documentation.md

-Indicate the heat dissipation of the electric device measured in power.
+Indicates the heat dissipation of the electric device measured in power.